Pyomo/pyomo/doc/OnlineDocs/contributed_packages/sensitivity_toolbox.rst

 Installing sIPOPT and k_aug
 ---------------------------

 The sensitivity toolbox requires either sIPOPT or k_aug to be installed and available in your system PATH.
-See the IPOPT and k_aug documentation for detailed instructions:
+See the sIPOPT and k_aug documentation for detailed instructions:

 * https://coin-or.github.io/Ipopt/INSTALL.html
 * https://projects.coin-or.org/Ipopt/wiki/sIpopt